 Teaching children about super

 Saving for the future is all about making good choices – the earlier the better.
-You can set your kids up for success by arming them with superannuation knowledge today.
+You can help set your kids up for success by arming them with superannuation knowledge today.
 And don’t worry, you don’t have to be an expert.
 Having experience with super means you can share the basics.

 Research commissioned by the Australian Taxation Office (ATO) found that 9 out of 10 Australian parents think super education is important – but 1 in 5 don’t feel confident explaining super1.